 Additionally, one can say that several countries are yet to incentivize the reduction of nitrous oxide and sulfur oxide emissions, and there is a significantly low number of policies already put in place to curb emissions.

-Based on ESG Enterprise level 2 database with 12000 companies’ curated data, only 1552 out of 12000 companies reporting NOx and SOx.
-In our research, 281 companies in China reported, followed by 217 from United States, most other countries are not disclosing their toxic gas emissions.
+Based on the ESG Enterprise level 2 database with 12000 companies’ curated data, only 1552 out of 12000 companies reported NOx and SOx.
+In our research, 281 companies in China reported, followed by 217 from the United States, most other countries are not disclosing their toxic gas emissions.